stbmnblue/randomizer/README.md

 # randomiser
-+My alternative for Popsicle sticks built entirely in batch! lol.
+My alternative for Popsicle sticks built entirely in batch! lol.

-+Some commands:
+Some commands:

-+mix - if typed during group prompt it allows you to mix up to 6 groups.
+mix - if typed during group prompt it allows you to mix up to 6 groups.

-+i - if typed during limit prompt it sets the limit to infinity.
+i - if typed during limit prompt it sets the limit to infinity.

-+rename - if typed during group prompt it allows you to rename a group directly from the program.
+rename - if typed during group prompt it allows you to rename a group directly from the program.

-+The code can be found at https://github.com/unrealduck/randomiser
+The code can be found at https://github.com/unrealduck/randomiser

-+Made by Ethan Lebowitz.
+Made by Ethan Lebowitz.